-Why everyone and their grandmother don’t get rich investing in the stock market?
+Why everyone and their grandmothers don’t get rich investing in the stock market?
 It sounds straightforward enough to invest.
 All one has to do is buy an appropriate market index fund (or ETF) and hold it for ten or twenty years (the well-known buy-and-hold strategy).
 If you achieve an average return for twenty years, your stock holdings could grow eight-fold ($823,015 from an initial investment of $100,000).
 So, why aren’t more individual investors earning those kinds of returns by holding stocks?

 Perhaps we could glean some insight from this chart:

 It shows relative valuation of Fairfield Sentry (an investment fund) and the S&P 100 index (top 100 blue-chip companies) from 1990 to 2005.
 [For this discussion, ignore Lehman’s returns shown on the chart.]
 Over this 15-year period, the two investments’ performances were about the same with one glaring difference – Sentry fund was far more stable and consistent in generating monthly returns.
 The stock market (represented by its top 100 companies) was a lot more volatile – peaking in 2000 then dropping off in the ensuing bear market before finally recovering in the last two years.

 The overall performances of the two were very similar – yet the trajectories the two investments took to get there couldn’t have been more different.
 Here is another comparison of the same two investments:

 The time period for this table is slightly longer but it illustrates the same general trend.
 Both investments returned roughly the same for the period.
 But take a look at the worst drawdown for both funds.
 The S&P 100 dropped in value by nearly 50% once in that period.
 Sentry, on the other hand, had its worst drop at less than 1%.